LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezeplay.md

 ### macOS Media Key Support

 In order to support keyboard media keys like play/pause, fast forward, and rewind, Squeezeplay needs privileges to receive media key events in the background.
-Go to System Settings → Privacy & Security → Accessibility and click the plus sign to add Squeezeplay to the list of applications.
+Go to System Settings → Privacy & Security → Accessibility (or Device Control and Data Access in more recent macOS versions) and click the plus sign to add Squeezeplay to the list of applications.
 Then restart Squeezeplay.

 You will also need to do this whenever you upgrade Squeezeplay since macOS will think it is a new application.